XEMilX/Pinterest-Scraper/README.md

 -chrome.exe location PC

--Chromedriver.exe locatio on your PC
+-Chromedriver.exe location on your PC

 -Login data email and password